 Information We Collect

-You may provide information directly to us in a number of ways.
+You may provide Personal Information directly to us in a number of ways.
 “Personal Information” is information that identifies you as an individual or relates to an identifiable individual.
 For example:

-- When you register for our Services, we may ask you for information such as your name, email address, postal address, zip code, telephone number, payment card information, or in certain situations your social media account ID.
+- When you register for or use our Services, we may ask you for Personal Information, such as your name, e-mail address, postal address, zip code, telephone number, payment card information, or in certain situations your social media account ID.

 - When you make a donation or a purchase from our Services, we may ask you for payment information, such as your credit card number and expiration date.